OpenPPL/ppq/ppq/quantization/quantizer/README.md

 To implement the whole quantizer, you should confirm the quantization scheme(per tensor/ per channel, symmetric / asymmetric) of your backend platform, and in many platforms weight parameters and activations may take different quantization schemes.
-Please see [QuantizationProperty](../ppq/core/quant.py) for all supported quantization schemes.
-Your quantizer class should implement the abstract funtion *quantize_policy* to identify the quantization scheme of activation
+Please see [QuantizationProperty](https://github.com/openppl-public/ppq/tree/master/ppq/core/quant.py) for all supported quantization schemes.
+Your quantizer class should implement the funtion *quantize_policy* to identify the quantization scheme of activation
 ```python
 @ property
 def quantize_policy(self) -> QuantizationPolicy: